 Swearing, fighting, and/or improper behavior will not be tolerated.
 Such actions will result in ejection from the game.
 Anyone being ejected from a contest will be ineligible to participate in the next contest.
 2nd violation for football player in the same season is a 3-game suspension.
 2nd violation for a coach will be ineligible for the remainder of the season subject to review by SMYFA board.
 It is the responsibility of each Director of Football in the contest to confirm and report to the league president any ejection on the weekly game day report.
 For a player being ejected, the player can remain on the sidelines, but must remove their helmet and shoulder pads.
 For a coach being ejected, he is not permitted to be on the football field.

 If a taunting penalty is assessed against a player, that player must be removed from the game for the next play.
-A fifteen (15) yard penalty shall be assessed and a warning given to the player’s coach.
+A fifteen (15) yard penalty shall be assessed, and a warning given to the player’s coach.
 The second time a player is penalized for taunting during the same game, he or she will be ejected from the game and a fifteen (15) yard penalty shall be assessed.
 (A team time-out must be taken if a coach wants to discuss the second taunting penalty/ejection).
 If more than one player on a Team is assessed a penalty for taunting in a game, the Officials shall, in addition to the yardage penalty, charge the offending Team with the loss of a time-out, and issue a warning to the Head Coach of that Team.
 If another taunting violation occurs by any player on that Team, the Head Coach shall be ejected from the game, along with any player who may also be required to be ejected under this Rule, and the infraction reported to the League President by the Football Directors at the game, in conformity with Rule 13 for any further action by the League.
 In the event any penalty under this Rule is called during a point after attempt or any other play resulting in a change of possession, the yardage penalty shall be assessed on the ensuing kick-off or change of possession.
 If any Team is assessed a taunting penalty after its Head Coach has been ejected under this Rule, the Officials shall terminate play and the game shall be forfeited by the offending Team.

 League Insurance